fabionatalini/climate-data/README.md

-In this project there are functions and programs to manipulate and plot climate data.
-I develop this project for personal interest, and it is also partly related to my activities as researcher and data scientist.
+In this project there are functions to manipulate climate data.

 The codes are written with the R programming language.
-This project can be interesting and useful to geographers, climatologists, ecologists, agricultural/forest/environmental engineers, as well as to students, academics and teachers.
+The source files are climatab.R, climawindow.R and join_climatabwin.R

-There is a user manual ("read_me") for each function or program.
+There is a user manual ("read_me") for each function: please check the user manuals for further details about each function.

-Functions: climatab.R; climawindow.R; join_climatabwin.R

-Programs: Climaplot.R
+Thank you for your interest in this project.
+For any question, comment or suggestion, contact me or visit my web site https://fabionatalini.wixsite.com/fabio